MCxQC/Hello-World/README.md

 * **Instance Mode**
   >  Type: Integer
   >
-  >  - 1 = Call the "Function_Created" and "Function_Terminated" for every instance of the process.
+  >  - 1 = Call "Function_Created" and "Function_Terminated" for every instance of the process.
 (Default)
-  >  - 2 = Call the "_Created" function only for the initial creation of the process.
+  >  - 2 = Call "Function_Created" only for the initial creation of the process.
 Call the "_Terminated" when the last instance of the process is terminated.

 For example: